 Concentrating in D&I

-The concentration aims to prepare next-generation public health and social work scholars for the D&I competencies:
+The concentration aims to prepare next-generation public health scholars for the D&I competencies:

 • Describe the objectives of D&I research for promoting health and addressing health equity.